prismmodelchecker/prism-games/prism/examples/uav-multi/README.txt

 This case study is based on [FWHT15] and considers the control of an unmanned aerial vehicle (UAV) that is interacting with a human operator.
 We consider strategy synthesis for the UAV, while the operator is modelled as an uncontrollable, potentially adverse, environment from the perspective of the UAV, leading to a stochastic game formulation.

-The model is in uav.smg, and the properties in uav.props.
+The model is in uav.prism, and the properties in uav.props.

 For more information, see: http://www.prismmodelchecker.org/games/examples.php